viperML/home/content/blog/deploy-rs-example.md

   - flake-utils-plus, to help with some flake-related tasks.
 - Outputs:
    - A NixOS configuration for the hostname `hetzner`
-   - A development shell that we can use to use the `deploy` binary.
+   - A development shell that we can use to use the `deploy` binary, with `$ nix develop`

 [`flake.nix`](https://github.com/viperML/deploy-rs-example/blob/master/flake.nix)
 ```nix